kreauniv/comp308/_sources/control.rst.txt

 .. admonition:: **Question(s)**

     Go back and revisit the point marked :rkt:`[RET]` in the code above.
 What are our options about what to push on the stack there?
 There are three pieces of information potentially provided by the party invoking the continuation -- the stack, bindings and storage.
 Which of these should we keep and for which should we use the values available at the time we're capturing the continuation?
-    What are the language consequences of other choices for these?
-    **Hint:** This is similar to our earlier discussion on "dynamic scoping" where we made a distinction between "definition environment" and "application environment" to resolve the problem.
+What are the language consequences of other choices for these? **Hint:** This is similar to our earlier discussion on "dynamic scoping" where we made a distinction between "definition environment" and "application environment" to resolve the problem.

+    There is also one subtle point there.
+When returning, the body of code performing the return (or "continuation jump") could've modified the stack with some content.
+This makes the stack state at the point of the jump potentially different from the stack state when the continuation was captured.
+However, we do usually want to pass some value back when we're resuming the continuation.
+The code above assumes that you only want to pass on the top value of the stack that's immediately below the continuation itself when you're calling on :rkt:`goto`.
+What are other options and what consequences do they have on program behaviour?

 .. admonition:: **Exercise**